Veit Ludwig von Seckendorff: Biography

 Seckendorf, a son of Joachim Ludwig von Seckendorf, was born at Herzogenaurach, near Erlangen.
-In 1639, the reigning Duke of Saxe-Coburg-Gotha, Ernest the Pious, made him his protégé, and he was educated at the Ernestine Gymnasium, Gotha.
+As a youth, he became a protégé of the Duke of Saxe-Gotha, Ernest the Pious, and he was educated at the Ernestine Gymnasium, Gotha.
 His father, was actively engaged in the Thirty Years' War and was executed at Salzwedel in 1642 for his dealings with the Imperialists of the Holy Roman Empire.
 Entering the University of Strasbourg in 1642, the means for Seckendorf's higher education came from Swedish officers who were former comrades of his father.
 He devoted himself to history and jurisprudence, and at the end of his university years Duke Ernest gave him a position as hofjunker in his court at Gotha, where Seckendorf laid the foundation of his great collection of historical materials and mastered the principal modern languages.

 In 1652, Seckendorf was appointed to judicial positions and also sent on foreign missions.
 In 1656, he was made a judge in the ducal court at Jena and took the leading part in the numerous beneficent reforms of the duke.
 In 1664, Duke Ernest made him his chancellor, but soon afterwards he resigned his offices at Jena, while remaining on excellent terms with its Duke, and entered the service of Duke Maurice of Zeitz (Altenburg), with the intention of lightening his official duties.

 After the death of Maurice in 1681, Seckendorf retired to his estate, Meuselwitz in Altenburg, resigning nearly all his public offices.
 Although living in retirement, he kept up a correspondence with the principal learned men of the day.
 He was especially interested in the endeavours of the pietist Philipp Jakob Spener to effect a practical reform of the German church, although he was hardly himself a pietist.
 In 1692, he was appointed chancellor of the new University of Halle, but he died a few weeks afterwards.

 Seckendorf's principal works were the following: